coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/LedgerLiveOverview.md

 Ledger Live (Desktop & Mobile) natively support the following cryptocurrencies:

-> For an overview of all the Crypto Currency the Ledger Nano S is compatibile with click [here]() (This includes the use of third party applications).
+> For a list of all the cryptocurrencies compatible with the Ledger Nano S, click [here](https://www.ledger.com/pages/supported-crypto-assets).

 | Crypto Currency  | Ticker Code | Website                                                      |
 |------------------|-------------|--------------------------------------------------------------|